 If your pet has consumed one of these items consider contacting your veterinarian.
 Or one of the 24-hour emergency vet clinics listed below.

-These plants may be toxic to your pet
+Plants that may be toxic to your pet:

 - Calla lily